 Imagination and creativity blossom in our building area with leaves, sticks, feathers, clay and stones, and other materials to build a fairy or bird houses, wind chimes, a nest, paw print molds, and more.

-Rest and relaxation areas are available for children to have a quiet picnic or to watch the birds, squirrels, dragonflies and butterflies.
-Sometimes it is drawing with chalk, playing lawn golf, or blowing bubbles that appeals to them!
+Rest and relaxation areas are available for children to have a quiet picnic or to watch the birds, blue-belly lizards, dragonflies and butterflies.
+Sometimes it is drawing with chalk or blowing bubbles that appeals to them!
 Outdoor pleasure equates with tending to our nature area with care and respect.